harshitbudhiraja/restaurant-reservation-whatsapp-agent/_v2/readme.md

-### Reservation system using Locally Hosted, tool Calling SLM
+### Reservation system using tool Calling with Qwen,
-- Using FunctionGemma , a 270M Model instruction tuned on tool calling.
+and not Prompt Injection of Functions

 - This approach uses streamlit